epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 Heatmaps are used to highlight the links density, high CTR regions, players' choices.

-For the Milestone3, additional data visualization tools will be used to better communicate the results.
+Histogram plots are used to highlight the distribution of the source articles features: length and semantic similarity score.

 ### Matched studies

 Pair up articles/links based on observed covariates to draw valid conclusions from data.
 Initial exploration of observed covariates has been conducted in the following PDF: [here](/obs_data_P2.pdf)

 ### Data analysis